maxiaoxuan133-tech/FTEC5660/homeworks/homework1/README.md

 - **Date query**: "When did I make these purchases?"

 ### 3. Submit Query
-- Click "Submit" button
+- Click the "Submit" button
 - The system processes all uploaded images and answers the question
 - If the question is not related to receipts, the system politely declines

 ### 4. Clear Conversation
-- Click "Clear" button to clear conversation history
+- Click the "Clear" button to clear the conversation history

 ## Project Structure